-- There has also been rapidly rising volume of trade in services such as tourism, financial services and professional services as well as previously non-tradable services (software-outsourcing, data processing, call centers, back offices) now made tradable through the internet and/or optical fibre networks, for example, the export of software services to the rest of the World by Indian software firms such as Infosys.
-Educational and medical services can also be delivered at long distance and across borders through the internet. - The cost of shipping by air and sea, including logistics, has also declined. - Finally, the worldwide use of English as the medium of by siness communication has also facilitated economic globalisation.
+There has also been rapidly rising volume of trade in services such as tourism, financial services and professional services as well as previously non-tradable services (software outsourcing, data processing, call centres and back offices, to name only a few) now made tradable through the internet and/or optical fibre networks.
+For example, Bengaluru (also known as Bangalore) has become the capital of contracted software services to the rest of the world, led by Indian software firms such as Infosys.
+Educational and medical services can also be delivered at long distance and across borders through the internet.
+The cost of shipping by air and sea, including logistics, has also declined.
+Finally, the worldwide use of English as the medium of business communication has also facilitated economic globalisation.

-• The entry of new players into the global marketplace-such as China, India, Russia and the other countries of the Commonwealth of Independent States (the former Soviet Union), the formerly socialist countries of Eastern Europe-as both suppliers of exports and the demander of imports, has also increased significantly the value and volume of World trade. • The formation of economic communities, unions and the conclusion of free trade agreements such as those pertaining to the World Trade Organization (WTO), the North American Free Trade Agreement (NAFTA), and the ASEAN (Association of Southeast Asian Nations) Free Trade Agreement (AFTA) have also facilitated economic globalisation through the reduction of tariffs and other barriers to international trade in goods and 41 services.

-- With the conclusion of these free trade agreements, there is also a tendency for the consolidation of dispersed production facilities at a single location, e.g., within the European Union, thus increasing World trade flows. - Economic globalisation is also facilitated by the necessity of physical hedging of the risks of supply interruption.
+The entry of new players into the global marketplace-such as China, India, Russia and the other countries of the Commonwealth of Independent States (the former Soviet Union), the formerly socialist countries of Eastern Europe-as both suppliers of exports and demanders of imports, has also increased significantly the value and volume of world trade.
+The formation of economic communities, unions and the conclusion of free trade agreements such as those pertaining to the World Trade Organization (WTO), the North American Free Trade Agreement (NAFTA) and the ASEAN (Association of Southeast Asian Nations) Free Trade Agreement (AFTA) have also facilitated economic globalisation through the reduction of tariffs and other barriers to international trade in goods and services.
+With the conclusion of these free trade agreements, there is also a tendency for the consolidation of dispersed production facilities at a single location, e.g., within the European Union, thus increasing world trade flows.
+Economic globalisation is also facilitated by the necessity of physical hedging of the risks of supply interruption.
 When earthquakes occurred in Japan and Taiwan, the customers of Japanese and Taiwanese firms realised that they must require their suppliers to diversify their operations in geographically separate regions so as to reduce the risks of supply interruption.

-- Foreign direct investment flows has also grown because of falling barriers and incentives provided by many countries eager for foreign direct investment inflows.
-National treatment for foreign direct investment is increasingly becoming the standard under the World Trade Organisation (WTO) and similar agreements. - Foreign direct investments (FDI) often follow trade-e.g., to secure long-term supply of raw materials and natural resources; and trade often follows foreign direct investments-e.g., production by captive subsidiaries for sale in the home country.
-A large proportion of World trade consists of intra-industry and intra-firm trade. - Foreign direct investments may also be motivated by the desire to provide cross-border services by leveraging a brand name and existing expertise and knowhow, e.g. AIG, McDonald, FedEx.
+Foreign direct investment flows has also grown because of falling barriers and incentives provided by many countries eager for foreign direct investment inflows.
+National treatment for foreign direct investment is increasingly becoming the standard under the World Trade Organization (WTO) and similar agreements.
+Foreign direct investments (FDI) often follow trade-e.g., to secure long-term supply of raw materials and natural resources; trade often follows foreign direct investments-e.g., production by captive subsidiaries for sale in the home country.
+A large proportion of world trade consists of intra-industry and intra-firm trade.
+Foreign direct investments may also be motivated by the desire to provide cross-border services by leveraging a brand name and existing expertise and know-how, e.g., AIG, McDonald's and FedEx.